Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) Law enforcement officers or other persons or agencies shall transmit

-to the Department of State Police copies of fingerprints and descriptions
+to the Illinois State Police copies of fingerprints and descriptions

 of all minors who have been arrested or taken into custody before their

 18th birthday for the offense of unlawful use of weapons under Article 24 of

 the Criminal Code of 1961 or the Criminal Code of 2012, a Class X or Class 1 felony, a forcible felony as

 defined in Section 2-8 of the Criminal Code of 1961 or the Criminal Code of 2012, or a Class 2 or greater

 felony under the Cannabis Control Act, the Illinois Controlled Substances Act, the Methamphetamine Control and Community Protection Act,